 What does typical system administrative activity look like?
 What indicators can reveal possible attacks?
 The main idea here is that hunters can lookout for outliers that stick out from authorized events.
 These anomalies are then put under a microscope by hunters using threat intelligence, security data, and other threat detection technologies.

-Baselining gives hunters a benchmark to work with so that they better understand the cyber threat landscape, especially within a single organization or system.
+Baselining gives hunters a benchmark to work with so that they better understand the cyber threat landscape.
 Attack-specific threat hunting is far more focused and specifically tracks malicious activity at a faster pace.
 These hunts narrow in on a specific threat actor or threat, and combined with baselining data, you can often get your ideal results.

 Sometimes, internal IT teams don’t have the bandwidth to take on a proactive role like threat hunting, which is why many organizations turn to third-party providers that support threat hunters.
 Third parties perform tasks like ruling out false positive leads, IP lookups, geolocation, encrypted traffic metadata, log detection, attacker technique overlays, and more.